 When SMS Delivers Better Results Than Email

 SMS performs best when the action is quick and the timing matters.
+Personalised SMS messages increase customer engagement by 29%, which helps explain why.
 If you need a fast rating while the experience is fresh, SMS usually wins.

 A strong pattern is: SMS rating request first, then email follow-up for details.
 This uses various channels without duplicating the same message twice.